 - To track a bill, you can use the Oregon Legislative Information System (OLIS).
-There is a "Bills" tab and a "Committees" tab on the right hand side where you can pull up information by bill number, bill text, or policy committee. - While the bills you are advocating for move through their committees, it will be important for you to prepare to provide verbal testimony during the committee meeting or written testimony. - You can find information on how to submit written testimony on the Oregon State Legislature webpage How to Submit Written Testimony on a Bill. - You can find information on how to provide verbal testimony on the Oregon State Legislature webpage How to Testify in Committee Hearings.
+There is a "Bills" tab and a "Committees" tab on the right hand side where you can pull up information by bill number, bill text, or policy committee. - While the bills you are advocating for move through their committees, it will be important for you to prepare to provide verbal testimony during the committee meeting or written testimony. - You can find information on how to submit written testimony here. - You can find information on how to provide verbal testimony here.